outfoxxed/hy3/README.md

 - [ ] Some convenience dispatchers not found in i3 or sway

 ### Stability
-As of now hy3 is stable enough to use normally as long as you don't change layout after loading the plugin (currently unimplemented).
+As of now hy3 is stable enough to use normally.
 If you encounter any crashes or bugs please report them in the issue tracker.

 When reporting bugs, please include: